 Hubspot[15] is a CRM containing the features of creating websites, marketing and transaction emails, forms, marketing campaigns and many others.
-The analysis is done on their Asset Marketplace, where users share and consume various themes, website and email templates, and modules (building blocks for those).
+The analysis is done on their Asset Marketplace, where users share and consume various themes, website and email templates, and modules (building blocks of aforementioned).

 From the structure and complexity point of view, website themes are more similar to EduARd Marketplace items than singular templates.
-Hubspot introduces two layouts for asset detail pages, so only one for themes is included.
-The layout is focusing on the most visual and the most important part as the same time, with all the info centered about the use of the theme on the side, where it is not distracting, but it is still above the page fold.
+Hubspot introduces two layouts for asset detail pages, so only the one for themes is included.
+The layout is focusing on the most visual and the most important part as the same time, with all the info centered about the use of the theme on the side, where it is not distracting, but it is still above the page fold as seen in the figure 1.6.

-Figure 1.7: Screenshot of Hubspot Asset Marketplace Asset Detail.
+Figure 1.6: Screenshot of Hubspot Asset Marketplace Asset Detail.